Establishment

 - experience in risk management.

-In undertaking this function, the Committee will take into account whether:
+In undertaking this function, the committee will consider if:

-- management has a current and appropriate enterprise risk management framework and the necessary internal controls for the effective identification and management of the department’s risks, in keeping with the Commonwealth Risk Management Policy
+- management has a current and appropriate enterprise risk management framework and the necessary internal controls for the effective identification and management of the department’s risks.
+This is in keeping with the Commonwealth Risk Management Policy.

-- an appropriate approach has been followed in managing the department’s key risks (including those associated with individual projects and program implementation and activities)
+- an appropriate approach has been followed in managing the department’s key risks.
+This includes those associated with individual projects and program implementation and activities.

-- the department’s processes for developing and implementing fraud control arrangements are consistent with the Commonwealth Fraud Control Framework, and in compliance with section 10 of the Rule requirements, and satisfy itself that the department has adequate process design for detecting, capturing and effectively responding to fraud risks
+- the department’s processes for developing and adopting fraud control arrangements are consistent with the Commonwealth Fraud Control Framework, and that they comply with section 10 of the Rule requirements.
+The committee must be sure that the department has good process design for detecting, capturing and effectively responding to fraud risks.

-- management has adequately developed risk management capability in the department and whether key roles, responsibilities and authorities relating to risk management are clearly articulated.
+- management has developed risk management capability in the department and if key roles, responsibilities and authorities about risk management are clearly articulated.

-The Committee, in fulfilling its review of the appropriateness of the department’s system of risk oversight and management, will provide written advice to the secretary of its view in relation to the appropriateness of the department’s system of risk oversight and management (with reference to the Commonwealth Risk Management Policy), and identify any areas of concern and suggestions for improvement.
+In fulfilling its review of the appropriateness of the department’s system of risk oversight and management, the committee will give written advice to the secretary.
+The advice will cover the committee’s view of the appropriateness of the department’s system of risk oversight and management.
+It will also identify any areas of concern and suggestions for improvement.
+Given advice will relate to the Commonwealth Risk Management Policy.

 System of internal control

-The Committee will review the appropriateness of the system of internal control for the department, in compliance with subsection 17(2)(d) of the Rule.
+The committee will review the appropriateness of the system of internal control for the department, to comply with subsection 17(2)(d) of the Rule.

-In undertaking this function, the committee will take into account the following:
+In undertaking this function, the committee will consider:

 - internal control framework:

-- management's approach to maintaining an effective internal control framework and whether appropriate processes are in place for assessing whether key policies and procedures are complied with
+- management's approach to maintain an effective internal control framework and if processes are in place to assess if key policies and procedures are complied with

-- whether management has in operation relevant policies and procedures (e.g. accountable authority instructions, delegations/authorisations, a business continuity management plan or bullying and harassment policies)
+- if management has relevant policies and procedures in operation.
+For example, accountable authority instructions, delegations/authorisations, a business continuity management plan or bullying and harassment policies.

 - legislative and policy compliance: